niyiomotoso/open-device-analytics/README.md

 # Summary
-Monitor device screen time, app usages, memory utilisation - all in one interface
+Monitor device screen time, app usages, memory utilisation - all in one interface.

+Take control of your device usage and gain valuable insights into your digital habits with Device Analytics.
+Our powerful reporting tool offers a comprehensive range of metrics to help you understand and optimise your smartphone experience.

 # Google Play Store Link
 https://play.google.com/store/apps/details?id=com.analytics.device

-Take control of your device usage and gain valuable insights into your digital habits with Device Analytics.
-Our powerful reporting tool offers a comprehensive range of metrics to help you understand and optimise your smartphone experience.

 # screen time tracking
 Curious about how much time you spend on your device?
 Device Analytics accurately tracks and displays your screen time, providing a clear overview of your usage patterns.
 Stay informed and make informed decisions about your digital wellbeing.